-While our customers certainly benefit from the functionality of their custom IVRs which we've developed for them on the Mitel Summit platform, what they also truly value is the reporting that takes place behind the scenes.
+While our customers certainly benefit from the functionality of their custom IVRs which we've developed for them, what they also truly value is the reporting that takes place behind the scenes.

 IVR reporting is about fact finding, not relying on hunches and gut feelings to justify costs or for making suggestions for organizational improvements and internal changes.

 By the end of this post, you'll understand that IVRs alone are not enough, it's the reporting behind them that is so critical and often overlooked.